 Before founding Griffin Durham, Jim was a partner with one of the preeminent plaintiff’s firms in Georgia, Savage, Turner, Durham, Pinckney & Savage.
 At the Savage firm, Jim successfully tried, settled, and handled cases involving catastrophic injury, high-stakes business disputes, False Claims Act litigation and white-collar criminal defense.
 Since the start of the pandemic, in his last 10 months with the Savage firm, Jim secured over $10 million in settlements on behalf of his clients.

-Durham began his legal career in 1995 at Chilivis, Cochran, Larkins & Bever, an Atlanta firm specializing in complex civil litigation and white collar criminal defense.
-After becoming a partner of the Chilivis firm in 2001, Durham left private practice in 2002 to serve as an Assistant U.S. Attorney in Savannah.
-While continuing to prosecute a full caseload of complex fraud and public corruption cases, Durham also served as the Southern District of Georgia’s Criminal Chief (2007-2010); First Assistant U.S. Attorney (2010-2017); then Acting U.S. Attorney (2017).
+Jim began his legal career in 1995 at Chilivis, Cochran, Larkins & Bever, an Atlanta firm specializing in complex civil litigation and white collar criminal defense.
+After becoming a partner of the Chilivis firm in 2001, Jim left private practice in 2002 to serve as an Assistant U.S. Attorney in Savannah.
+While continuing to prosecute a full caseload of complex fraud and public corruption cases, Jim also served as the Southern District of Georgia’s Criminal Chief (2007-2010); First Assistant U.S. Attorney (2010-2017); then Acting U.S. Attorney (2017).

 - Obtained $10 million jury verdict against apartment complex that failed to provide adequate security to rape victim.